LaupWing/Conference/docs/README.md

 **by end of 2025:** non-JS dialects have aged well, although Typescript is more popular

-## Joy - Maintaing Passion for Pgrogrammming
+## Joy - Maintaing Passion for Programmming

 * Source: [Click here to see the conference](https://www.youtube.com/watch?v=GQFbUS2jnMc&list=PLWYWTh1no3EgYPKtLoN-SMbP8EYB3ffEq&index=6&t=1272s)